isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Since `x` and `y` are in different translation units the order of calls to `f()` and `g()` is undefined;
 one will access an uninitialized `const`.
-This particular example shows that the order-of-initialization problem for global (namespace scope) objects is not limited to global *variables*.
+This shows that the order-of-initialization problem for global (namespace scope) objects is not limited to global *variables*.

 ##### Note